Victor Bursian: Contribution to geophysics

-in Leningrad State University, Department of electrical exploration, he develop the theoretical foundations of mineral exploration, and managed to discover large copper-pyrite deposits in the Ural (region) using the method of equipotential lines.
+in Leningrad State University, Department of electrical exploration, he developed the theoretical foundations of mineral exploration, and managed to discover large copper-pyrite deposits in the Ural (region) using the method of equipotential lines.

 He took part in expeditions to the Urals, in the region of Astrakhan - Guriev, Sverdlovsk Oblast and Nizhny Tagil, Baku, Kuznetsk Basin and even personally led some of them.
 The role of V.R.
 Bursian in the organization of higher geophysical education and the training of young specialists in universities is great.
 With his active participation, profiles were determined and the first plans of geophysical specialties were developed.

 Arrest and death

-On 8 October 1936 Bursian was arrested in the Pulkovo case.
-In May 1937, the Military Collegium of the USSR Supreme Court was sentenced to 10 years in prison.
+On 8 October 1936 Bursian was arrested in connection with the Pulkovo case.
+In May 1937, at the Military Collegium of the USSR Supreme Court, he was sentenced to 10 years in prison.
 He was sent to work at the Special Technical Bureau of the NKVD ("Kresty"), where he was engaged in the thermal calculation of tools.
 With the beginning of the Great Patriotic War together in the OKB evacuation to the city of Molotov.

 In May 1945 he returned to Leningrad.
 He died on 15 December of the same year in a prison hospital from a kidney disease.